School crossing patrol

-Cheshire’s School Crossing Patrol Service ensures the safety of school children crossing roads at just under 100 points across the county.
+Cheshire’s School crossing patrol service ensures the safety of school children crossing roads.

-To manage the crossing points our School Crossing Patrols require a combination of professional skills to manage the traffic, and personal skills to deal with children, drivers, parents and teachers.
+Our school crossing patrols require a combination of professional skills to manage the traffic, and personal skills to deal with children, drivers, parents and teachers.

 The role involves dealing will many day to day challenges, from poor weather conditions to rude drivers and cheeky children.
 Job satisfaction overcomes this through the relationships built up, and the respect received from the local community.

 School Crossing Patrols are employed by Cheshire East Council.